yugabyte/yugabyte-db/docs/content/latest/api/ysql/commands/ddl_drop_type.md

 ## Synopsis

-Use the `DROP TYPE` statement to remove a type from the database.
+Use the `DROP TYPE` statement to remove a user-defined type from the database.

 ## Syntax